Wii U Impressions – Day 1

 1) The Gamepad

 The most notable feature of the Wii U is the new second screen experience, the “Gamepad”.
 At first grab, the size of the Gamepad is daunting.
 I took a photo of it beside a 2-liter of Coke, and you can see how behemoth it looks.
 But you know what?
 When you’re using it, it feels good.
 After years of holding tablets and phones, the size is a non-issue.
-The only complaint I have about the design, is the pure rectangle form places a little extra stress on your wrists, and I would have enjoyed a slightly more angular handheld that matches the design of most all other console controllers.
+The only complaint I have about the design is the pure rectangle form places a little extra stress on your wrists, and I would have enjoyed a slightly more angular handheld that matches the design of most all other console controllers.

 The screen on the Gamepad is really enjoyable too.
-It’s very responsive with no noticeable lag between device and console.
+It’s very responsive with no noticeable lag between the device and the console.
 Although it’s annoying to have to use and manage to not lose the stylus, it’s something I can live with.
-The communication of the back and forth between the Gamepad and console is pretty amazing too.
-The connection is powered by a proprietary 802.11n wireless signal (I believe), which makes swapping Netflix stream back and forth from the TV almost instant.
+The communication back and forth between the Gamepad and console is pretty amazing too.
+The connection is powered by a proprietary 802.11n wireless signal (I believe), which makes swapping Netflix streams back and forth from the TV almost instant.
 For someone used to a lag from iPhone/iPad to AppleTV, it was kind of impressive to someone beat Apple at the simplicity and speed game.

 2) Wii U Setup

-The Wii U setup is quite simple, yet for me was bit tedious.
-I charged the Gamepad overnight after my mid-night pickup so it was ready for play that coming morning.
+The Wii U setup is quite simple, yet for me was a bit tedious.
+I charged the Gamepad overnight after my midnight pickup so it was ready for play that coming morning.
 The configuration screens are easy to use, and it’s nice to be able to use the on-screen keypad instead of having to use the Wiimote to point and pick text and numbers.
 The system quickly configured itself for my display, and connecting the Gamepad to my TV to operate as a remote control was also a breeze.
 Unlike most traditional universal remotes, Nintendo took the code punching out of the setup.
-It’s simply “select brand, push button to try code 1, push button to say “worked/didn’t work”, and either exit or repeat until it works.
+It’s simply “select brand, push the button to try code 1, push the button to say “worked/didn’t work”, and either exit or repeat until it works.

 I’ll be honest, I was concerned about this one.
 However, I had no problems and it took me 15 minutes at most.
 The transfer process starts in the Wii Menu (a sub-menu of the Wii U menu) which feels like you’re running a Wii emulator inside the Wii U. The Wii menu is a little slow, and once loaded it locks out access to the Gamepad and other non-Wii compatible decives.
 This made me sad, as I’d hoped to have access to Tecmo Bowl and other NES Virtual Console titles on the Gamepad.
-Hopefully software updates will address that later.
+Hopefully, software updates will address that later.

 Closing Thoughts

 Once I made it through setup and transfer, I had a little time to play Nintendoland with my four-year-old daughter.
-She took to the system and games quickly, and had as much fun as I did.
+She took to the system and games quickly and had as much fun as I did.
 Since we didn’t have a ton of time to play, I’ll be writing about Nintendoland next time.